 Tables: Each table should be typed double-spaced, including all headings.
 Verify tabular statistics to make sure they match the data cited in the text.
 Tables should be placed after the Results section.
 Tables capture information concisely and display it efficiently; they also provide information at any desired level of detail and precision.
 Including data in tables rather than text frequently makes it possible to reduce the length of the text.
 Number tables consecutively in the order of their first citation in the text and supply a title for each.
 Titles in tables should be short but self-explanatory, containing information that allows readers to understand the table's content without having to go back to the text.
 Be sure that each table is cited in the text.
 Give each column a short or an abbreviated heading.
 Authors should place explanatory matter in footnotes, not in the heading.
 Explain all nonstandard abbreviations in footnotes and use symbols to explain information if needed.
 If you use data from another published or unpublished source, obtain permission and acknowledge that source fully.
 Additional tables containing backup data too extensive to publish in print may be appropriate for publication in the electronic version of the journal, deposited with an archival service, or made available to readers directly by the authors.
 An appropriate statement should be added to the text to inform readers that this additional information is available and where it is located.

 Figures: The captions for the figures must be typed, double-spaced, and must not appear on the figures.
 For X-ray films, scans, and other diagnostic images, as well as pictures of pathology specimens or photomicrographs, high-resolution photographic image files should be provided.
 Photomicrographs should have internal scale markers.
 Symbols, arrows, or letters used in photomicrographs should contrast with the background.
 Explain the internal scale and identify the method of staining in photomicrographs.
 Figures should be numbered consecutively according to the order in which they have been cited in the text.
-If a figure has been published previously, acknowledge the original source and submit written permission from the copyright holder to reproduce it.
-Permission is required irrespective of authorship or publisher except for documents in the public domain.
 In the manuscript, the legends for illustrations should be on a separate page, with Arabic numerals corresponding to the illustrations.
 When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, identify and explain each one clearly in the legend and send it in separate files.

 STARD checklist for the reporting of studies of diagnostic accuracy (Bossuyt PM, Reitsma JB, Bruns DE, Gatsonis CA, Glasziou PP, Irwig LM, et al., for the STARD Group.
 Towards complete and accurate reporting of studies of diagnostic accuracy: the STARD initiative.
 Ann Intern Med 2003;138:40-4.) (http://www.stard-statement.org/);